Paraphraser/PiBuilder/README.md

 the script will look for `fred.etc-ssh-backup.tar.gz` and, if found, will use it to restore `/etc/ssh` as it was at the time the snapshot was taken.
 In effect, you have given the machine its original SSH identity.

-The contents of `/etc/ssh` are not tied to the physical hardware so if, for example, your "live" RPi emits magic smoke and you have to repurpose your "test" RPi, you can cause the replacement to take on the SSH identity of the failed hardware.
+The contents of `/etc/ssh` are not tied to the physical hardware so if, for example, your "live" Raspberry Pi emits magic smoke and you have to repurpose your "test" Raspberry Pi, you can cause the replacement to take on the SSH identity of the failed hardware.

 > Fairly obviously, you will still need to do things like change your DHCP server so that the working hardware gets the IP address(es) of the failed hardware, but the SSH side of things will be in place.